zseano/InputScanner/README.md

 - POSTData-output.txt contains post data. (param1=xss"&param2=xss"&param3=xss")

 # Modifying the script
 Feel free to modify how you see fit.
 Some code is sloppy in areas I know.
-If you need to be authenticated for scraping urls, or you need certain headers, you can modify the file_get_html function found in file-dom.php
+If you need to be authenticated for scraping urls, or you need certain headers, you can modify the file_get_html function found in file-dom.php.

+I have error_reporting set to (0), the default_socket_timeout set to 5 and max_execution_time set to 900.
+Modify these how you see fit (it works fine on my setup).

+# Problems/Improvements
+If you have any problems you can reach me on twitter as @zseano.

 # Final remarks
 This tool may generate noise.
 Use wisely.
 I am not responsible for how you use this tool!